 Backbends stimulate the adrenal glands to boost energy.
 The adrenal glands are associated with the body’s fight-or-flight response and produce hormones that regulate metabolism, blood pressure, and the immune system.
-Due to the spine’s arch, when we perform backbends in yoga may increase the force around the adrenals and stimulate the release of additional adrenaline into the body’s system.
+Due to the spine’s arch, when we perform backbends in yoga, it may increase the force around the adrenals and stimulate the release of additional adrenaline into the body’s system.
 Too much adrenaline keeps us feeling awake and alert.

 Strengthen the back body.

 Backbends demand that the muscles along the entire back and front lines engage in supporting the spine.
 The main muscle groups targeted in a backbend include the legs, buttocks, back, core, shoulders, and chest.
 The muscles targeted in a backbend include the gluteals, psoas, hamstrings, quadriceps, erectors, abdominals, lats, and trapezius muscles.

 Opens the front body.